GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/gallery/video-playback-control-view-properties.md

 ### `handleTapOnPlayPauseButton()`

-Is invoked when playback button is touched up inide.
+Is invoked when playback button is touched up inside.

 ``` swift
 @objc open func handleTapOnPlayPauseButton()